onurkybsi/MessagingService/README.md

 ### MessageHub

 [Hubs](https://docs.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-5.0) in SingalR are structures that enable remote calls.
-MessageHub has two remote calling methods; SendPrivateMessage, SendMessageToAllUser (for admin users only).
-This method calls the ReceiveMessage method of subscribers connected to the hub at the end of the calls.
+MessageHub has two remote calling methods; `SendPrivateMessage`, `SendMessageToAllUser` (for admin users only).
+Also, it fire the `ReceiveMessage` event of clients to notify connected users of the messages sent.

 #### Example connection to MessageHub